 Below is a roundup of the eight best Wufoo alternatives available today.

-Want to easily transition to a new form builder?
+Want an easy transition to a new form builder?
 Migrate all of your forms and data from Wufoo to JotForm in minutes!

-JotForm’s interface is significantly more modern, especially after the release of JotForm 4.0 and JotForm Cards.
-JotForm also offers more third-party integrations, no limits on the number of form fields, collaboration options, and a new advanced mobile app, JotForm Mobile Forms.
+JotForm’s interface is significantly modern, especially after the release of JotForm 4.0 and JotForm Cards.
+JotForm also offers many third-party integrations, no limits on the number of form fields, collaboration options, and a new advanced mobile app, JotForm Mobile Forms.

-Wufoo stuffs a lot of their functionality behind paid plans, including design customization, using certain integrations, accepting payments, and adding a file upload button to your form.
-With JotForm, pricing is based solely on usage limits.
+Wufoo stuffs some of their functionality behind paid plans, including design customization, using certain integrations, accepting payments, and adding a file upload button to your form.
+With JotForm, pricing is based on usage limits.

 JotForm has spent the past few years aggressively building products to help the user experience, and it shows.
-JotForm also offers enterprise-level accounts, making them more compatible with larger organizations than Wufoo.
+JotForm also offers enterprise-level accounts, making them compatible with larger organizations.